ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ### AgentIterator for foreach execution

-The Agent can also act as an iterator, providing reasoning and output from the tool at each step while executing the command.
+The agent can also act as an iterator, providing reasoning and output from the tool at each step while executing the command.

 ```ballerina
 agent:AgentIterator agentIterator = agent.getIterator("<NL COMMAND>");